apache/logging-log4j-audit/README.md

 By sending a pull request you grant the Apache Software Foundation sufficient rights to use and release the submitted work under the Apache license.
-You grant the same rights (copyright license, patent license, etc.) to the Apache Software Foundation as if you have signed a Contributor License Aggreement.
+You grant the same rights (copyright license, patent license, etc.) to the Apache Software Foundation as if you have signed a Contributor License Agreement.
 For contributions that are judged to be non-trivial, you will be asked to actually signing a Contributor License Agreement.

 ## Packages